 Once the adjuster has completed the survey, it's crucial to file the claim for damages with your insurance company immediately to avoid delays.

 Cargo insurance provides valuable protection and peace of mind for any business entity involved with shipping.
 A cargo insurance policy is needed for general average liability protection, with additional risk factors also covered based on the provisions of each contract.
-If you would like to learn more about cargo insurance, please contact our friendly customer support team.
+If you would like to learn more about cargo insurance, please contact us.